What Are The Greatest Myths About Project-Based Learning?

 At TeachThought, we’re proponents of project-based learning as one of countless progressive learning models that can grow teachers–and thus grow the minds and potential of students.

-In addition to world-class project-based learning professional development and project-based learning workshops and countless resources for project-based learning, we thought it’d be useful to examine the myths around project-based learning that may keep it from more widespread adoption or precise integration across K-12+ education worldwide.
+We’d thought it’d be useful to examine the myths around project-based learning that may keep it from more widespread adoption or precise integration across K-12+ education worldwide.

 12 Of The Most Common Myths About Project-Based Learning